Buddy's Home FurnishingsRent-to-own home furnishings, electronics, and appliances

 Buddy’s success is a reflection of the relationships every store develops with its local community.
 The company culture is to nurture relationships with customers that aren’t built on transactions, but rather, trust.

-* This information reflects the Average Gross Sales and Average Free Cash Flow for the Top 25% of Buddy's Home Furnishings company-owned retail businesses which were in operation for the entirety of the 2021 fiscal year.
-Of the 37 retail businesses that were in operation for all of 2021, 9 were included in the Top 25% sample set and 3 attained or surpassed the Average Gross Sales and 4 attained or surpassed the Average Free Cash Flow as described above.
-We refer you to Item 19 of our 2022 Franchise Disclosure Document for additional information.
-A NEW FRANCHISEE'S RESULTS MAY DIFFER FROM THE REPRESENTED PERFORMANCE.
+* This information reflects the Average Gross Sales and Average Free Cash Flow for the Top 25% of Buddy’s Home Furnishings company-owned retail businesses which were in operation for the entirety of the 2022 fiscal year.
+Of the 36 retail businesses that were in operation for all of 2022, 9 were included in the Top 25% sample set and 2 attained or surpassed the Average Gross Sales and 3 attained or surpassed the Average Free Cash Flow as described above.
+We refer you to Item 19 of our 2023 Franchise Disclosure Document for additional information.
+A NEW FRANCHISEE’S RESULTS MAY DIFFER FROM THE REPRESENTED PERFORMANCE.
 This advertisement is not intended as an offer to sell, or the solicitation of an offer to buy, a franchise.
-Offerings made by prospectus only and in compliance with the applicable pre-sale registration and disclosure requirements in your state. **Courtesy of APRO. ©2022 Buddy's Home Furnishings®.
-All rights reserved.
+Offerings made by prospectus only and in compliance with the applicable pre-sale registration and disclosure requirements in your state. ©2023 Buddy’s Home Furnishings®.
+All rights reserved. **Courtesy of APRO.

 Information for Franchisees